Where to Stay in San Sebastian - A Local’s Neighborhood Guide

 4. El Antiguo

-While the city’s development shifted east to Old Town and the City Center over time, this is the real “old San Sebastian” and it offers a chance for total immersion into the city’s local way of life.
+While the city’s development shifted east to the Old Town and the City Center over time, this is the real “old San Sebastian” and it offers a chance for total immersion into the city’s local way of life.

 And a day in the life of a local almost always includes some of the following: a simple daily routine (work, school, family, etc.), some sports or other athletic activities, drinks with friends in the evening, and a stroll through the streets and parks or a visit to the beach.
 And of course, lots of good food.
+If you stay here, you'll get to experience it for yourself!

 If you want to get away from other tourists and see a slice of authentic local life, this is the neighborhood I’d recommend.